Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 As Oviedo, Spain would have some of its iconic holy relics and sites, so it also has a famous party street called the Calle Gascona.
 You will have no trouble finding the place as it is just down the hill to the north, from the Cathedral!

-If you missed the sign, you can't miss the barrel, if you are walking up the hill.
+If you are coming from the opposite direction and you are walking up the hill towards the cathedral, you can’t miss the barrel!
 As the late afternoon turned to evening, the street absolutely came alive!

 We had the well-known cider, with a selection of local Asturian cheeses.
 We really liked their blue cheese, with a strong flavor that you would expect, called Cabrales.